2016: All Aboard the Armageddon Express

 The Belgian security expert Professor Rik Coolsaet has warned against conflating refugees and terrorism “into something near hysteria.
 We must not confuse these two separate issues and we must be wary of any politicians who try and do that for their own ends, to the detriment of the very fabric of our society.”

-‘The modern west has been admirably different from other civilisations in its ability to counterbalance the arrogance of power with recognition of its excesses.
+The modern west has been admirably different from other civilisations in its ability to counterbalance the arrogance of power with recognition of its excesses.
 Now, however, it is not only the bankers who radically expand our notion of impunity.
-Their chums in politics and the media coax, with criminal irresponsibility, the public into deeper fear and insecurity – and into blaming their overall plight on various enemies (immigrants, budding terrorists in Calais’s jungle, an un-American alien in the White House, Muslims and darkies in general).’
+Their chums in politics and the media coax, with criminal irresponsibility, the public into deeper fear and insecurity and into blaming their overall plight on various enemies (immigrants, budding terrorists in Calais’s jungle, an un-American alien in the White House, Muslims and darkies in general).

 Today, as we look forward to another year of fear, hysteria, security paranoia and terrorist provocations, we need to resist these efforts to use atrocity to divide the world into warring camps.
 But as the Saudi executions make clear, they aren’t the only ones seeking that outcome.

-So let us resist the attempts by Daesh to reduce us to cowering wrecks.
-But we should not allow governments that seek to use their violence for their own ends to herd their terrified populations into fearful and hateful national security enclaves where we question nothing and accept everything.
+So we should resist the attempts by Daesh to reduce us to cowering wrecks.
+But we should not allow governments to herd us into fearful and hateful national security enclaves where we question nothing and accept everything.

 Let’s do whatever we can, wherever we are, to sow the seeds of something different over the next twelve months.